Electoral reform in Colorado: Ranked-choice voting

 In response to the 2020 Democratic Primary, Democratic leaders in the Colorado General Assembly and the Colorado Secretary of State Griswold expressed interest in considering ranked-choice voting (RCV) at the state level.
 Secretary Griswold has also established a committee to consider new election methods.
 Any statewide changes to the elections process would have to be approved by the legislature or by voter approval.
 In response to the 2020 Democratic Party presidential primaries, lawmakers began discussions about RCV (specifically the instant-runoff voting method), with some academics expressing concerns about "wasted votes" for candidates who terminated their candidacy after voters began casting their ballots through early voting and mail-in voting.
 Colorado State Senator Julie Gonzales expressed interest in establishing RCV in Colorado through the General Assembly.

 In February 2020, a potential ballot initiative was filed with the state of Colorado to establish ranked-choice voting for U.S. House of Representatives races.

 In 2008, Telluride began using RCV but ceased the process after their November 2019 mayoral election due to concerns over the time-intensive hand-counting method for tallying RCV results.

 In 2007, the Aspen City Council voted 5-0 to place a measure on the ballot to implement RCV in elections.
 Aspen voters changed their mind in 2010 and repealed the measure by a large margin.

 Carbondale and Basalt both use RCV for mayoral races with three or more candidates.

+Proposition 131 (2024)

+On November 5, 2024 Colorado voters will have the choice to implement ranked choice voting in the state or continue using first past the post.
+If the proposition is approved by voters, Colorado will join Alaska and Maine in using ranked choice voting for elections to the U.S. Senate, U.S. House of Representatives, Governor, Attorney General, Secretary of State, Treasurer, CU Board of Regents, State Board of Education, and the Colorado General Assembly.